vadim-miller2/book-test1/index.md

 <li><p><span class="nctnt ncbi-type">STATEFUL_INCLUSIVE</span> - informs the DISPD dispatcher that the current request is a connection request, and because it is going over HTTP it is treated as stateless, thus dispatching would supply stateless servers only.
 This keyword modifies the default behavior, and dispatching information sent back along with the server reply (resulting from data exchange) should include stateful servers as well, allowing the client to go to a dedicated connection later.</p></li>
 <li><p><span class="nctnt ncbi-type">OK_DOWN</span> or <span class="nctnt ncbi-type">OK_SUPPRESSED</span> or <span class="nctnt ncbi-type">PROMISCUOUS</span> - defines a dispatch only request without actual data transfer for the client to obtain a list of servers which otherwise are not included such as, currently down servers (<span class="nctnt ncbi-type">OK_DOWN</span>), currently suppressed by having 100% penalty servers (<span class="nctnt ncbi-type">OK_SUPPRESSED</span>) or both (<span class="nctnt ncbi-type">PROMISCUOUS</span>)</p></li>
 </ul>
-<br />The default (in the absence of this tag) is a connection request, and because it is going over HTTP, it is automatically considered stateless.
+The default (in the absence of this tag) is a connection request, and because it is going over HTTP, it is automatically considered stateless.
 This is to support calls for NCBI services from Web browsers.</td>
 </tr>
 <tr class="odd">
 <td align="left"><span class="nctnt ncbi-code">Skip-Info-&lt;n&gt;: &lt;server-info&gt;</span></td>